Locally compact Hecke pairs: Introduction

-The works presented in this paper and its companion \cite{s4} not only contribute to the theory of Hecke \cs-algebras and property (RD) for Hecke pairs, but they also serve as the prototypes of ideas and methods which relate the study of Hecke pairs with the area of locally compact (and discrete) groups.
-Therefore it is expected that these ideas will be expanded to study other aspects related to these two areas.
-There are many other interesting subjects to be studied yet, such as the geometric theory of Hecke pairs, the role of Hecke pairs in induced representations, constructing a \cs-algebraic framework to study Gelfand pairs, etc. We hope that this paper provides sufficient preparations and clues for further developments in the study of these fascinating subjects.
+The works presented in this paper and its companion \cite{s4} not only contribute to the theory of Hecke \cs-algebras and property (RD) for Hecke pairs, but they also serve as the prototypes of ideas and methods which relate the study of Hecke pairs with the area of locally compact groups.
+We hope that this paper provides sufficient preparations and clues for further developments in other aspects related to these areas.